-Other policies have cultural policy effects.3 This is quite clear with the ECOC.
+Other policies have cultural policy effects.3 In an article in the same issue David Throsby (2009) points out that “some economic policies have a hidden cultural purpose and therefore qualify as implicit cultural policy”.
+Some of them are deliberate, Throsby points out: “some policies in non-cultural areas could be labelled as implicitly cultural if they are simply conditioned by what the policy-maker believes to be prevailing cultural norms”.
+This is quite clear with the ECOC.
 The types of expression of the capital of culture office – whether its opening ceremony or programme guides, would thus be part of the explicit cultural policy, and most definitely, cultural policy of display.
 What is done on the fringes or what are the unreflected effects of those policies, or other fields of policy that may be related to the capital of culture project, would fall into the category of implicit cultural policy.

 The understanding of policy as a regularizing aspect of politics would take the concept of implicit cultural policy even further.
 Regularizing activities or practices have cultural effects, whether we think of institutional (e.g. art forms and promotion), or ideological (e.g. identities, cultural awareness and community-building) aspects.
 In the case of the ECOC we could take this quite far.
 Here, however, I have wished to focus on the institutional – and on conflicts and paradoxes in the process.
 I have wished to discuss the explicit and implicit precisely in evaluating the indirect effects, ownership or multiple levels of the policy.